 Rochdale's First Computer

-In 1967 Woolworth opened a new administrative hub in Castleton near Rochdale, Lancashire, England.
-Called the Central Accounting Office, it included a large Distribution Centre, printing facilities, offices for members of the Finance department, and the Company's first modern computers.
+In 1965 Woolworth opened a new administrative hub in Castleton near Rochdale, Lancashire, England.
+The Central Accounting Office had a large distribution depot, offices for accountants and HR, printing facilities and housed a huge super-computer.

 The large air-conditioned computer room housed two I.C.T. mainframe computers, called the 1903 and the 1904.
 These were able to process many hundreds of instructions every second, and were used mainly to run the Distribution Centre.
 They also processed store orders, calculated stock control data and were use to reconcile and aggregate the store accounts.

 Most staff for the new site were recruited locally.
-The workforce was supplemented by IT experts and a number of store managers as a rung on the career ladder.
+The workforce was supplemented by accountants who had previously worked in the Regional Offices around the country, and by newly recruited IT experts and a number of store managers as a rung on the career ladder.
 Some of the new recruits were trained as computer operators, others learnt to use comptometer machines.

 When the computers were first implemented all input was by punched paper tape.
 This had to be carefully prepared by punch operators who worked in upstairs offices at Castleton.
 It was then 'fed in' by computer operators.